t4rra/CCStopper/README.md

 **Disclaimer:** This script is in a very early stage.
 There most likely will be bugs.
 I am not responsible for any damage or loss of data caused by this script.
 I am not affiliated with Adobe.

-**Notices:**

-Don't use this tool for piracy.
+**Notice:** Don't use this tool for piracy.
 It's illegal, and multi-billion dollar companies like Adobe _needs_ to profit off unreliable and overpriced software.
 Plus, Adobe will be sad :(